-The information below addresses frequently asked questions about our Japanese clinical biospecimens and doing contract research studies with us.
+The information below addresses frequently asked questions about our Japanese human specimens and doing contract research studies with us.
 You can click on the question links to jump to the relevant answer and comments.
 You are welcome to contact us if any information you need is not included here, we’ll be glad to help.

 CATEGORY >> TISSUES

-The tissue specimens in our biobank are accessed from multiple Japanese medical institutions, including some of the biggest and best in the country.
+The human tissue specimens in our biobank are accessed from multiple Japanese medical institutions, including some of the biggest and best in the country.
 As a Japanese company with staff involved in the human biomaterial research area for more than 15 years, we have built strong relationships with these institutions over an extended period of time.
 Due to confidentiality obligations, we cannot divulge the identities of individual medical institutions.

 Tissues to be used in a study are stained with hematoxylin and eosin (H&E), and / or other specialized stains, and microscopically examined by a pathologist.
 This ensures that the histological features of the specimen match the medical diagnosis, as well the needs of the study.
 For example, the study objective may require that certain tissue structures be present.
 Only tissue samples with good cellular and structural architecture are selected for use.
 If the sponsor wishes, staining for antigen preservation markers (e.g., vimentin, CD34, etc.) can also be performed.
 In the case of cancer tissues, the pathologist grades the actual specimens to be used in the study (we do not depend on the grade stated in the medical records).

 We have overarching agreements with each of our partner institutions authorizing molecular analysis studies on residual archived specimens.
 Nevertheless, each individual study must be approved by the relevant Institutional Review Board (IRB), and formally authorized by the head of the supplying department (typically the head of pathology).
 Note that tissue samples are linked, so with the necessary approvals, we can obtain follow-up information on the donor at a future point in time.